Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 ---

 # GPT prompt
+## Answer
-> Provide me an answer to an Ielts speaking part three question, and score at least 8 according to Ielts criteria.
-Note the answer should be no more than 3-4 sentences and use oral expression.
+Provide me an answer to an Ielts speaking part three question, and score at least 8 according to Ielts criteria.
+Note the answer should be no more than 3-4 sentences.

->
+The requirements:
+The answer should be colloquial and concise, express your ideas as accurately as you can, use complex grammatical structures if necessary, if there are several simple sentences, join them up in a way that makes your point clearer. pick up natural and idiomatic phrases.

-> The question is :
+The question is :
+How important it is to arrive early in your country?

+My idea is :

+## Improve
-> Improve my answer to an Ielts speaking part three question, and score at least 8 according to Ielts criteria.
-Note the answer should be no more than 3-4 sentences and use oral expression.
+Improve my answer to an Ielts speaking part three question, and score at least 8 according to Ielts criteria.
+Note the answer should be no more than 3-4 sentences.

->
+The requirements:
+The answer should be colloquial and concise, express your ideas as accurately as you can, use complex grammatical structures if necessary, if there are several simple sentences, join them up in a way that makes your point clearer. pick up natural and idiomatic phrases.

-> The question is :
+The question is :
->
+How important it is to arrive early in your country?

-> My original answer is :
+My original answer is :
->
+Based on my personal experience, this varies in different regions.
+In big cities, people generally place more importance on punctuality, especially in work-related situations.
+However, in my hometown, a small inland city, the whole city has a slow pace and a somewhat laid-back atmosphere.
+If you want to meet someone for lunch at 12 o'clock for example, it's best to say 11 o'clock from the beginning, because most of the time people will be a little late.
+But wherever you are, punctual people are always welcomed.

 # PART-1